ElectronSutra/venture/pages/1-the-realm/1-6-military/1-6-2-house-legions.md

 Despite their reputation, Sesus' legions are still effective machines of war.
-Although admitting it pains Cathak and Tepet loyalists, House Sesus' focus on victory works for them -- and makes for a tidy profit from their contracts with other Houses.
+Although admitting it pains Cathak and Tepet loyalists, House Sesus' focus on loyalty and victory have made an effective fighting force.

 ### Sesus Legion Culture

-House Sesus' legions have a reputation as being undisciplined, rowdy, and thuggish.
-In practical terms, House Sesus takes all comers -- they are happy to make use of anyone who allows them.
-Their legions are thus surprisingly cosmopolitan, featuring a diverse array of soldiers from across the Sesus holdings and from many different backgrounds.
-As a result, the Sesus legions lack the monofocus of Cathak's glory culture or Tepet's rigid traditions and codes.
+The legions say, "House Sesus takes all comers," a phrase which takes on a vastly different context.
+In some cases, especially when spoken by Sesus, it is a statement of pride.
+Unlike House Cathak and House Tepet, House Sesus is happy to make use of any person, no matter their background, who wishes to serve in their legions.
+Without the monofocused glory culture of Cathak or the rigid codes of Tepet, House Sesus' legions are home to everything from peasants to criminals to their own scions.
+In other cases, it is said dismissively -- how can a legion which takes all comers be respectable?
+And in yet other cases, as a rowdy legionary is dragged away from her victim after a brawl, it is said with a bit of both -- House Sesus takes all comers: they always put up a fight.

+Like House Sesus itself, the Sesus legions are regarded as thuggish and dishonorable, a reputation which is not helped by their cosmopolitan attitude to recruitment.
+House Sesus cultivates a deep, deep loyalty among its legionaries.
+They value loyalty and victory above all else -- in a Sesus legion, it does not matter where you came from, only that you win.
+"Once a legionary, always a legionary," the saying goes.
+House Sesus' legions are famous for their rowdiness and terrifying skill in battle; a Sesus legion coming to a city is a terrifying occasion, ending either in conquest or drunken revelry.
+The goal is cultivating a sense of unity.
+The sometimes suicidal bravery of House Sesus' legions is only possible because of the deep devotion the soldiers feel to one another.

-House Sesus offers a simple proposition to its soldiers: win frequently and you will be allowed great freedom; lose often and you will be under the whip.
-The legions' leadership is willing to look the other way on plenty of questionable behavior -- gambling, blasphemy, brawling -- as long as the legionaries are at morning muster and continue to win.
-However, all these indiscretions are noted, and a unit which starts to fail will quickly find the cracking whip of discipline stinging their backs until they shape up.
+In matters of camp, House Sesus offers a simple proposition: win and you are allowed great freedom; lose often and you suffer the consequences.
+The officers and leadership are completely happy to look the other way as their soldiers engage in plenty of questionable behavior -- gambling, blasphemy, brawling -- so long as the unit continues to win and their loyalty is without question.
+Firm discipline is dealt out to those who fail, or those whose antics put the other soldiers at risk.
+This lax attitude to punishment is also a major contributor to the Sesus legions' less-than-stellar reputation.

-Despite the officers looking the other way over indiscretions, the legions are still military organizations.
-House Sesus legionaries are as disciplined in battle as any other professional military, and Sesus is no slouch when it comes to drilling their soldiers.
-The focus, after all, is on victory -- and unprepared soldiers have never won a battle.

 ### Sesus Legion Traditions